-4.4 Creating a safe environment:
+7. Creating a Safe Environment:

-- We will ensure that all staff / anyone who has contact with a child or young person including Governors and volunteers are competent to carry out their responsibilities for Safeguarding in promoting the welfare of children by creating an environment and an ethos whereby all Staff including volunteers feel able to raise concerns, along with being supported in their Safeguarding role. - We will endeavour to create a culture of listening to children, taking account of their wishes, feelings and voices both in individual decisions and in the School's development (use of a Schools counsel or similar). - That the building; including its surroundings, are safe and one where children can feel safe. - That parents/carers know about our principles in Safeguarding, who along with the local community are made familiar with including making public on our website and are able to participate in any policy, procedure or initiatives which contributes to the safety of the children in that local community. - That we have clear protocols on reception for visitors and contractors with procedures in place to ensure the appropriate questions are asked and checks made in line with KCSIE and Derbyshire County Council requirements regarding the Single Central Record. - We recognise the host families, homestays/exchange visits abroad and the need to provide safe provision and exchanges.
-We have a system in place, ensuring the suitability of adults in families when arranging hosting and exchanges;

-• We recognise that where our school places a pupil/student we are responsible for the safeguarding of that pupil/student and will check and review those arrangements to reassure ourselves of those safeguarding arrangements and that of the health, safety &wellbeing of that pupil/student.
+- We will ensure that all Staff are competent to carry out their responsibilities for Safeguarding in promoting the welfare of children by creating an environment and an ethos whereby all Staff including volunteers feel able to raise concerns, along with being supported in their Safeguarding role. - We will endeavour to create a culture of listening to children, taking account of their wishes, feelings and voices both in individual decisions and in the School's development (use of a Schools counsel or similar). - That the building; including its surroundings, are safe and one where children can feel safe. - Where 'extended school' activities are provided by and managed by the setting, our own safeguarding policy and procedures apply.
+If other organisations provide services or activities on our site we will check that they have appropriate procedures in place, including safer recruitment checks and procedures, insurance and staff suitability.
+When our children attend offsite activities, we will check that effective child protection arrangements are in place.
+We will use risk assessment and risk management models to assist us to do this. - That parents/carers know about our principles in Safeguarding, who along with the local community are made familiar with including making public on our website and are able to participate in any policy, procedure or initiatives which contributes to the safety of the children in that local community. - That we have clear protocols on reception for visitors and contractors with procedures in place to ensure the appropriate questions are asked and checks made in line with KCSIE and Derbyshire County Council requirements regarding the Single Central Record. - We recognise the host families, homestays/exchange visits abroad and the need to provide safe provision and exchanges.
+We have a system in place, ensuring the suitability of adults in families when arranging hosting and exchanges; - We recognise that where our school places a pupil/student we are responsible for the safeguarding of that pupil/student and will check and review those arrangements to reassure ourselves of those safeguarding arrangements and that of the health, safety &wellbeing of that pupil/student.
 We will obtain written confirmation from the provider that checks have been carried out on individuals working in any such arrangement;

-4.5 Recruitment, Staffing:
+8. Recruitment, Staffing: